 Harriet had taken the name Horlock when her mother married William Horlock in 1876, and she used her step-father’s surname for the rest of her life.
 I had finally identified Harriet Horlock!

-Harriet’s name and birth certificate give no clue to her father’s identity, though the odd name ‘Thompson’, found only in the 1871 census, may be a clue.
+Harriet’s name and birth certificate give no clue to her father’s identity (at that time the father could not be included on a birth certificate of an illegitimate child), though the odd name ‘Thompson’, found only in the 1871 census, may be a clue.
 Interestingly, though possibly coincidentally, Eliza’s sister Harriet, who lived in the same house as her in 1871, had married a Thomas Thompson in 1861, but he seems to have died in 1870.

 Although Harriet’s father was unknown, I could finally place Harriet in the family tree.
 I could also verify and dimiss some of the information from Alf & Violet.
 She was not George Read’s daughter from a previous marriage.
 This meant that Jennie Read was indeed George’s only daughter.
 And she was the cousin of Violet Read’s father Jim, as Jim had said.
 She was also the cousin of Alf’s mother Jennie, as per Harriet’s death certificate.
 ‘Cousin’ had not just been used loosely in these cases.